-This week’s post is about technical knowledge, and why it matters so much.
+This week, I’m writing about technical knowledge, and why it matters so much in an interview.

 To prepare for the most important interview of my life with the Goldman Sachs Convertible Bond team, I managed to get hold of a couple of Convertible Bond research reports, and I read them cover to cover.
-They were quite technical, and were promoting yield-enhanced securities.
+They were quite technical and were promoting yield-enhanced securities.
 I thought I would be able to show off the great preparation I had done.
-The head Convertibles trader, Charlie Eve, seemed to be impressed when I brought up the research, but cut off my lengthy summary, and asked me what “parity” was.
+The head Convertibles trader, Charlie Eve, seemed to be impressed when I brought up the research – but then he cut off my lengthy summary, and asked me what “parity” was.
 I did not know.

 Getting the basics right isn’t so difficult, and the Harrison Careers coaching team can quickly fix the weaknesses that our clients show when they are talking about themselves, their achievements, and the competency-style questions.

-Great competency answers get you past the first-round interview, but they do not get you the job offer.
+Great competency answers can certainly get you past the first-round interview – but they do not get you the job offer.
 Imagine you are the Convertible Bond trader looking to hire a trading analyst from Princeton or Imperial.
-You would not be interviewing them if they were not smart and generally impressive in the first place.
-You will not hire anyone you do not like – but everyone is trying so hard to impress you that you will probably like most of them.
+You would not be interviewing the candidate in the first place if they were not smart and generally pretty impressive.
+You will also not hire anyone you do not like – but everyone is trying so hard to impress you that you’ll probably like most of them.